nottrobin/robinwinslow.uk/_posts/2013-05-29-ease-magento-development-with-bootstrapped-scripts.md

 If you work in Magento a lot, you'll come to many many points when you need to manipulate the models in Magento programmatically.

-This could be because you need to inspect the raw-data, but it's probably because you need to edit or add existing models.
+This could help you inspect the raw data stored against the models (Magento's database structure is [hideously complex](http://www.magentocommerce.com/wiki/2_-_magento_concepts_and_architecture/magento_database_diagram)), or it could be because you need to edit existing models or create new ones.

 The bootstrap script
 ===